awslabs/damo/README.md

 Recording Data Access Patterns
 ==============================

-Below commands record memory access pattern of a program and save the monitoring results in a file.
+Below commands record memory access patterns of a program and save the monitoring results in a file.

     $ git clone https://github.com/sjp38/masim